verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] I fear I must forego the pleasure
 - [ ] I find my every thought returning to you
 - [ ] I hold you in the highest affection
+- [ ] 28 is a great age to trot around in a burberry trench